Road to the Future

 As long-term investors in innovative growth companies, we are well aware of the important role that Elon Musk and Tesla have played in advancing the vision for the EV industry and making consumers believe such a transformation was possible.
 Automakers around the world now scramble to keep up with Tesla’s avant-garde approach to transportation.

-This is especially important because while we feel certain that electrification and automation of transportation will happen, we cannot predict what vehicles will look like and do over the next 20 to 30 years.
+This is especially important because, while we feel certain that electrification and automation of transportation will happen, we cannot predict what vehicles will look like and do over the next 20 to 30 years.
 We do know that the components of these vehicles will need to be produced in state-of-the-art factories that are made more efficient by automation.
 We know that they will need batteries and parts that are used in battery production.
 Vehicles will need to be supported by smart architecture complete with automated driving and entertainment functions.
 And AI will be necessary to run the automated controls, safety features, and smart consoles that riders of the future will demand.
 Semiconductors, already indispensable in auto production, will be needed at every step of the way to ensure tomorrow’s vehicles become smarter and more powerful to handle the demands of their riders.

-Some of the most often cited challenges to EV adoption include limited driving range, battery issues, and the availability of charging infrastructure.
+Some of the most often cited challenges to EV adoption include price, limited driving range, battery issues, and the availability of charging infrastructure.

-We believe that businesses that are providing the parts and services that address these challenges by helping to automate factories, produce better batteries, create sensors that power safety features, or design smart controls that will support a new driver experience, should reap the benefits of the electrification trend.
+We believe that businesses that are providing the parts and services that address these challenges by helping to automate factories, produce cheaper and better batteries, create sensors that power safety features, or design smart controls that will support a new driver experience should reap the benefits of the electrification trend.
 We expect these companies comprising the EV supply chain will have greater pricing power and growth potential than the industry as a whole.

 As the appetite for EVs grows, so does the demand for the batteries, smart architecture, and artificial intelligence solutions that power the ride and provide the EVs’ automated safety, navigation, and entertainment features.
 Fully autonomous cars—those that respond to voice commands and not a steering wheel—may be decades away.
-However, automation is alive and well in manufacturing, and in various systems that power an EV.
+However, automation is alive and well in manufacturing and in various systems that power an EV.

 Before even delving into the components and systems needed to make the vehicle of the future, we need to think about how these pieces will be put together most efficiently and cost-effectively.

 While the auto industry is already one of the more automated industries, we believe the production of EVs will need to become increasingly complex to manipulate the volatile and dangerous materials needed to create the batteries.
 To handle these demands, factories will require increasing amounts of machine vision and precise measurement systems.
 We believe that Keyence is a leading provider of these solutions for the battery, motor, and inverters, and it benefits from its close relationship with automobile manufacturers and suppliers.
-Its well-established position should enable it to benefit from growth in the EV market and increase its market share.
+We believe its well-established position should enable it to benefit from growth in the EV market and increase its market share.

 Under the Hood